 All things considered, one could do worse than heed the advice of the Stern Review on climate change:

 Higher energy prices and rising congestion require central and municipal planners to develop mass transit systems to cope with inner city and suburban traffic….
 Such systems lead to large gains in energy efficiency and reduced emissions as passengers transfer from private cars to public transport.

 —Sir Nicholas Stern.
 The Economics of Climate Change.
 HM Treasury (UK), 2006.

-These figures are for petrol-driven cars, still the most common by far.
-Both diesel and LPG cars have slightly higher energy consumption than petrol cars based on fleet averages (about 4.4MJ rather than 4.1MJ per km – see our fuels page).
+These figures are for internal combustion engines using petrol, still the most common by far.
+Both diesel and LPG cars have slightly higher energy consumption than petrol cars based on fleet averages (about 4MJ rather than 3.8MJ per km—see our fuels page).

 While these calculations have been done for electric suburban trains, energy consumption for diesel trains (such as used in Adelaide) will be similar.
 Train services in regional and rural areas are generally designed to operate with lower passenger loadings, and so will have higher energy use per passenger than urban services.
 The Swiss Federal Railways, for example, report consumption of 0.33MJ (0.092kWh) per passenger-km.

 The calculation for buses is similar to that for cars.
 According to the National Greenhouse Gas Inventory, the average energy consumption of Australian buses in 2002 was 10.7MJ per vehicle-km – a little less than three times the figure for cars.
 (This has reduced slightly from 11.8MJ per vehicle-km in 1991 due to the increased use of buses running on natural gas.)
 Applying pro-rata scaling based on the figures for electric cars, an electric bus is expected to use (conservatively) 2.5MJ per vehicle-km.